 There are some exceptions, but numbering systems were usually chronological.
 A foundry’s oldest products might only have two-digit numbers (10, 11, 12, etc.), while by the early twentieth century, it was no longer uncommon to find catalogs with five-digit product numbers in them.
 Many foundries’ catalogs are filled with three-digit numbers, sometimes four, depending on the size of their palette.

 Numbers crop up in other business communication, too, aside from just sales.
 Many design patent notifications just name a foundry, a product number range, and a date – no “typeface” name or style designation (sans, script, initials, etc.).
 When selling matrices to each other, foundries also relied on product numbers – these were shorter to write on order forms, invoices and accounting books than »Korpus breite englische Antiqua, II.
 Garnitur« (i.e., 10-pt extended English serif, 2nd option).
-A colleague of mine has an account book from a Russian foundry, spanning a few years around 1908 or 1909.
-This has handwritten entries for all the sales the foundry made, but also what it bought.
-And it bought a lot of matrices.
-Sometimes, a particular German foundry is listed, together with a product name.
-More often, it only notes the range of product numbers – and doesn’t state what foundry they were from!
+An acquaintance of mine sold an account book from the A. Lange & Co. foundry is St. Petersburg, Russia to the Technikmuseum in 2020.
+It records purchases and sales for the years 1907–1910.
+In this handwritten ledger, it is clear that Lange bought a lot of matrices.
+Sometimes, the particular foundry – often German – that they purchased the matrices from is listed, together with product names.
+More often, the ledger only records a range of product numbers and doesn’t state which foundry the purchase was made from.
 That is quite frustrating.
 Perhaps I will write more about this someday.